liuzixing/ERP_training_secondhandcars/README.md

  <li>Group cars by energy</li>
 </ol>
 <p>Once again, don't forget to stop, restart, re-install and test your module.
 Try each of the filters you have created.
 Adding some new and different car models may help you to validate your filters.</p>
-<h2>Exercise 4 • Communication by webservice<a name="exo4"> </a></h2>
+<h2>Exercise 4 ï¿½ Communication by webservice<a name="exo4"> </a></h2>
-<p>OpenERP webservices, thought XML-RPC, allows one to call methods of the ORM in order to create, read, write, search and delete records form a remote program, written in any programming language with XML-RPC support (C, C++, Java, PHP, Javascript, Python, Perl, …).</p>
+<p>OpenERP webservices, thought XML-RPC, allows one to call methods of the ORM in order to create, read, write, search and delete records form a remote program, written in any programming language with XML-RPC support (C, C++, Java, PHP, Javascript, Python, Perl, ï¿½).</p>
 <h3>4.1 Test asking OpenERP webservices from a Python script</h3>
 <p>Download the script <a href="http://www.guillaumeriviere.name/efrei/create.py">create.py</a></p>
 <p>Open it with gedit and:</p>